 Jump Start With Healthy Moves

-Overview: This is a 30-minute activity program that is done before school on three mornings per week for the entire elementary school year.
+Overview: This is a 30-minute activity program that is done before school on three mornings per week for a minimum of 6 weeks up to the entire elementary school year.
 A variety of physical activities includes a warm-up, cardiovascular activities, games, and a cool down/yoga stretch.
 Activities are adapted to be appropriate for each grade.
 This program is designed to stimulate physical activity for kids in grades one-to-five, and this has the added benefit of preparing them to be able to focus better in the classroom.